 - Camera Lenses Explained

 Whether you’re a photographer, filmmaker or hybrid shooter, understanding how your lens works is every bit as important as honing your camera skills.
-Here, Canon Collective ambassador Jenn Cooper sheds light on what those numbers on the lens mean, covering everything from focal lengths and aperture values to the different types of lenses and when to use each one.
+Here, Canon Photographer Jenn Cooper sheds light on what those numbers on the lens mean, covering everything from focal lengths and aperture values to the different types of lenses and when to use each one.

 Lenses work similarly to the human eye and allow you to control the amount of light that enters your camera.
 Inside each lens is a series of convex and concave optical elements that work together to bend light and refract it into a single sharp focal point.